A-tG/VoicemeeterFancyOSD/README.md

 * [Octokit.net](https://github.com/octokit/octokit.net)
 * Partially code from [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts)

-# Explanation
+# Explanation for developers
 * Don't forget app.manifest if you want to modify/make your own program based on this or BandWindow might throw Exception.
 * Make whatever WPF UserControl you want and assign it to BandWindow's Content
 * All magic stuff happens in Host and Bridge projects (copied from [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts)).
 Without it, it's not that easy to create "true" topmost window.
 The alternative is to sign your exe file with Microsoft Windows certificate.
 * Main code for topmost window is located in [Interop](VoicemeeterOsdProgram/Interop) based on a modified code from [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts) (Thanks for advice and directions from their Discord server!)
 * [Program.cs](VoicemeeterOsdProgram/Program.cs) and [App.xaml.cs](VoicemeeterOsdProgram/App.xaml.cs) are entry points.
 The program dll's name should be defined [here](Bridge/dllmain.cpp#L42)
-* As far as I know, host is actually renamed ApplicationFrameHost.exe from System32
+* As far as I know, Host.exe is actually renamed ApplicationFrameHost.exe from System32
 * [What "private" API is used](https://blog.adeltax.com/window-z-order-in-windows-10/)

 ## Donate to support the project